How MacKenzie Works

 Who MacKenzie Works With

-MacKenzie works with a variety of adults from a variety of backgrounds.
+MacKenzie works with a variety of adults and families from a variety of backgrounds.
 She won't judge you for consensual expressions of your identity and sexuality.
 People who have historically been left out of therapeutic healing due to systemic forces are especially welcomed.
 She works with a variety of folks, including but not limited to:

 Lesbian, gay, bisexual, trans, queer, intersex, asexual, and 2-spirt people are all welcome at Metaphor Therapy